strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 </Tab>
 </Tabs>

-This will run the server on `localhost:1337` and auto-reload when changes are made to the server or the admin panel of Strapi.
+This will run the server on `localhost:1337` and enable hot reloading on both the back-end and front-end servers, i.e.it will auto-reload when changes are made to the server or the admin panel of Strapi.